 This course explores issues related to the intercultural communication process.
 We will consider the important role of context (social, cultural, and historical) in intercultural interactions.
-We will examine the complex relationship between culture and communication from three conceptual perspectives: the social psychological perspective, the interpretive perspective, and the critical perspective.
+We will examine the complex relationship between culture and communication from three conceptual perspectives: the social science perspective, the interpretive perspective, and the critical perspective.
 It is through these three conceptual perspectives that we will strive towards a comprehensive picture of intercultural communication.
 From applying these approaches to the study of intercultural communication, we will also come to appreciate the complexity and dialectical tensions involved in intercultural interactions.
 Major topic areas include: Context and power, conflict, verbal and nonverbal communication, history identity, culture shock, popular culture, and relationships.
 This learning process should enhance self-reflection, flexibility, and sensitivity in intercultural communication which students will likely find useful whether interested in studying or working abroad or simply wanting to become better informed intercultural communicators in our increasingly diverse nation and world.

-- Amanda Martinez, Assistant Professor of Communication Studies and Sociology, Ph.D.
-(Texas A & M), M.A.
-(U of Houston), B.A.
-(St Mary's U)
+- Amanda Martinez, assistant professor of Communication Studies and Sociology, Ph.D.
+Texas A&M; M.A.
+University of Houston; B.A.
+St. Mary's University

 Understanding the Great Depression of the 1930s.
 Did we not learn....2007-2010??
 (Economics)

 This course will look at the underlying causes of the Great Depression of the 1930s.
 We will discuss the philosophy of recovery, as well as the specific measures introduced.
 Many of these initiatives were unique and, even to this day, remain controversial.
 We shall discuss the premier and debated role played in recovery by President Franklin Roosevelt.
 Finally, we shall consider some similarities between the Great Depression and our recent economic problems and malaise, 2007-2010.

-- Clark Ross, Professor of Economics, Ph.D.
-(Boston College), B.A.
-(U of Pennsylvania)
+- Clark Ross, professor of Economics, Ph.D.
+Boston College; B.A.
+University of Pennsylvania

 Social Movements and Youth (Anthropology)

-- Nancy J. Fairley, Professor of Anthropology, Ph.D.
+- Nancy J. Fairley, professor of Anthropology, Ph.D.
 State University of New York, Stony Brook; B.A.
 Richmond College, City University of New York